 Luckily, it’s much cheaper to add plantation blinds to a dormer window than it is to install a new dormer.

-In this brief guide, you’ll discover why you should consider window shutters for your dormers over other options and what to watch out for.
+This buying guide is best for people wanting vertical blinds for dormer windows and other difficult shaped windows.
+You’ll discover why you should consider shutters for your dormer windows over other options and what to watch out for.

 Practical Reasons for Dormer Window Shutters

-When the window is open to catch a breeze dormer window blinds can blow back and forth and make a racket—or even have slats damaged when they bang against a wall.
-Plantation shutter will stay in place when closed, even if the louvres are open to allow airflow.
+When the window is open to catch a breeze, blinds can blow back and forth and make a racket—or even see slats damaged when they bang against a wall.
+Plantation shutters will stay in place when closed, even if the louvres are open to allow airflow.

 Dormers are usually in rooms that are separate from the main living area in a house and that you wouldn’t normally pass through.
-That means you can choose a colour for your dormer window shutters without clashing with other shutters elsewhere in your house.
+That means you can choose a colour for your blinds without clashing with other shutters elsewhere in your house.

 Dormers stand out.
 They are like towers on a castle or eyes on your head.
 Doesn’t it naturally follow that you’ll want to dress them as attractively as possible?